 Putting your response plan to the test

 Having a structured incident response plan in place is crucial to ensuring your organisation has the information and processes it needs to respond to a cyber-attack.
 However, a plan alone is not sufficient.
 Another key step is to rehearse the critical steps you will need to take during an actual security breach.
-Rehearing these steps through a cyber war game can expose gaps in your plan and procedures that you are unaware of and give you a chance to fix them before an actual attack occurs.
+Rehearsing these steps through a cyber war game can expose gaps in your plan and procedures that you are unaware of and give you a chance to fix them before an actual attack occurs.

 Cyber war games utilise a wide range of methods and strategies that help to tailor simulations based on both opportunistic and targeted threats.
 The outcomes demonstrate how your infrastructure could be compromised and identifies effective countermeasures that can be implemented to combat attempted breaches.